What’s hot in U.S. defence procurement?

 - Rapid Innovation Fund

 - Air Force Research Lab

 - Allied Space Accelerator

 - Hyperspace Challenge

 As prime contractor to U.S. DoD for all contracts over USD $250,000, CCC has spent the last 65 years working closely with the U.S. DoD to connect American military needs with Canadian solutions.
 If you’re a Canadian defence company looking to sell to the U.S., you may want to check out our step-by-step Guide to U.S DoD Market Entry and take the first steps toward doing business with the U.S. DoD.

 Interested in learning more about selling to U.S. military?
 Read You don’t have to be a defence company to sell to the U.S. DoD.

-This article will guide you through everything you need to know about the size and scale of the opportunities available to Canadian-based U.S. DoD contractors.
-You’ll also learn how the public procurement process works and how you can leverage it to help grow your business.
+This article will guide you through everything you need to know about the opportunities available to Canadian-based U.S. DoD contractors.

 Let us help you explore ways that the Government of Canada can help you win more international deals.